 We will always be completely honest with you.
 There will be no b.s. , no hidden charges and no “bait and switch”.

-We charge reasonable flat rate fees.
+Unlike many immigration lawyers and law firms, we charge reasonable flat rate fees.

 I am by nature a perfectionist, hence my firm is dedicated to your success.